tbensky/iCanText/README.md

 ## Dec 2025

-I've been using iCanText for about 3 months now, and have quickly become addicted to it (I will not go back to the stock keyboard).
+I've been using iCanText for about 3 months now, and have quickly become addicted to it (I will not go back to the stock iOS keyboard).

 iCanText is helping a lot with my texting difficulties (see below).
 I find the right swipe for a space and left swipe for backspace gestures to be very natural and useful.

 For iOS 26 users, having the on-device LLM correct texts before sending is just awesome.
 (See the 🔧 key.)
 It produces beautifully worded and formatted text pretty much every time!
+Something like:

-Something like `k. where are u? meet me at teh car a 10:30.` [sic] becomes `Okay.
+`k. where are u? meet me at teh [sic] car a 10:30.`

+becomes

+`Okay.
 Where are you?
-Meet me at car at 10:30.` Wow.
+Meet me at car the at 10:30.`

+Wow.

 ## 📖 The story behind iCanText

-I am a Gen X tech-savvy computer/phone/device user.
+I am a Gen-X tech-savvy computer/phone/device user.
 That said, I cannot text.
 I just can't do it.
+Texting is a necessary part of our lives now, and is nothing but an <i>exercise in frustration</i> for me.

 I cannot text with my two thumbs.
 I cannot text with one thumb.
 I cannot hold a phone with _both_ hands in a way that keeps my thumbs free.
 I cannot send out a "quick" text; texting is very laborious for me.
 Sometimes I look at people who do that fast texting with their thumbs and marvel at their dexterity.
 I simply cannot do this.